gradio-app/gradio/guides/getting_started.md

 {{ code["hello_world"] }}

-<span>3.</span> The interface below will appear automatically within the Python notebook, or pop in a browser on  [http://localhost:7860](http://localhost:7860/)  if running from a script.
+<span>3.</span> The demo below will appear automatically within the Python notebook, or pop in a browser on  [http://localhost:7860](http://localhost:7860/)  if running from a script.

 {{ demos["hello_world"] }}

-### Understanding the `Interface` class
+### Understanding the `Interface` class 🧡

-Gradio can wrap almost any Python function with an easy-to-use user interface.
+You'll notice that in order to create the demo, we defined a `gradio.Interface` class.
+This `Interface` class can wrap almost any Python function with a  user interface.
 In the example above, we saw a simple text-based function.
-But the function could be anything from image enhancer to a tax calculator to (most commonly) the prediction function of a pretrained machine learning model.
+But the function could be anything from music generator to a tax calculator to (most commonly) the prediction function of a pretrained machine learning model.

-The core  `Interface`  class is initialized with three parameters:
+The core `Interface` class is initialized with three required parameters:

--   `fn`: the function to wrap
+-   `fn`: the function to wrap a UI around
--   `inputs`: the input component type(s), e.g. `"image"` or `"audio"` ([see docs for complete list](/docs))
+-   `inputs`: which component(s) to use for the input, e.g. `"text"` or `"image"` or `"audio"`
--   `outputs`: the output component type(s) e.g. `"image"` or `"label"` ([see docs for complete list](/docs))
+-   `outputs`: which component(s) to use for the output, e.g. `"text"` or `"image"` `"label"`

+Gradio includes more than 20 different components, most of which can be used as inputs or outputs. ([See docs for complete list](/docs))

+### Customizable Components 💻

-With these three arguments, we can quickly create interfaces and  `launch()`  them.
+With these three arguments to `Interface`, we can quickly create user interfaces and  `launch()`  them.
 But what if you want to change how the UI components look or behave?

-### Customizable Components

 Let's say we want to customize the input text field - for example, we wanted it to be larger and have a text hint.
 If we use the actual input class for  `Textbox`  instead of using the string shortcut, we have access to much more customizability.
-To see a list of all the components we support and how you can customize them, check out the [Docs](https://gradio.app/docs).

 {{ code["hello_world_2"] }}
 {{ demos["hello_world_2"] }}

+ To see a list of all the components Gradio supports and how you can customize them, check out the [Docs](https://gradio.app/docs).

-### Multiple Inputs and Outputs
+### Multiple Inputs and Outputs 🔥

 Let's say we had a much more complex function, with multiple inputs and outputs.
 In the example below, we have a function that takes a string, boolean, and number, and returns a string and number.
 Take a look how we pass a list of input and output components.